-- 4.1.
-The school will only use surveillance cameras for the safety and security of the school and its staff, pupils and visitors. - 4.2.
-Surveillance will be used as a deterrent for violent behaviour and damage to the school. - 4.3.
-The school will only conduct surveillance as a deterrent and under no circumstances will the surveillance and the CCTV cameras be present in school classrooms or any changing facility. - 4.4.
+The school will only use surveillance cameras for the safety and security of the school and its staff, pupils and visitors.

+Surveillance will be used as a deterrent for violent behaviour and damage to the school.

+The school will only conduct surveillance as a deterrent and under no circumstances will the surveillance and the CCTV cameras be present in school classrooms or any changing facility.

 If the surveillance and CCTV systems fulfil their purpose and are no longer required the school will deactivate them.

-5. The data protection principles
+5. Data Protection

-- 5.1.
-Data collected from surveillance and CCTV will be: - Processed lawfully, fairly and in a transparent manner in relation to individuals. - Collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes; further
+Data collected from surveillance and CCTV will be:

+- Processed lawfully, as determined by a DPIA, or from advice from the DPO.
+In less common circumstances, lawful processing will be determined by a legitimate interests assessment (LIA). - Processed fairly, in a manner that people would reasonably expect, and taking into account advancements in technology that may not be anticipated by some people - Processed in a transparent manner, meaning that people are informed when their data is being captured. - Collected for specified and legitimate purposes data will not be processed further in a manner that is incompatible with the following purposes; - further processing for archiving data in the public interest - o scientific or historical research - statistical purposes - Adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed.

-- processing for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes shall not be considered to be incompatible with the initial purposes. - Adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed. - Accurate and, where necessary, kept up-to-date; every reasonable step will be taken to ensure that personal data that are inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay. - Kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed; personal data may be stored for longer periods, insofar as the personal data will be processed solely for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes, subject to implementation of the appropriate technical and organisational measures required by the GDPR in order to safeguard the rights and freedoms of individuals. - Processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.
+- Accurate and, where necessary, kept up-to-date; every reasonable step will be taken to ensure that personal data that is inaccurate, having regard to the purposes for which they are processed, is erased or rectified without delay. - Kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data is processed - Processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.